spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-cactus-comments.md

 **Careful:** To really make use of self-hosting you need change a few things in comparison to the official docs!

-Use the following snippet and make sure to replace `example.com` with your base domain!
+Insert the following snippet into you page and make sure to replace `example.com` with your base domain!

 ```html